ampify-io/duda-docs/docs/widgets.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-<h4>Most of the editor widgets have an identical or near identical AMP version which is automatically used when a page is Ampified.
+<p className="bigfont">Most of the editor widgets have an identical or near identical AMP version which is automatically used when a page is Ampified.
 The following section details the expected behavior of each of the elements.
-In case there is a difference compared to the HTML version - it will be documented here.</h4>
+In case there is a difference compared to the HTML version - it will be documented here.</p>

 ## Editor Widgets
 ### Accordion